Unpacking and unpicking... Visualisation

 A vision board is a kind of psychological powerhouse.
 Every glance at it primes your brain to notice opportunities, feel motivated, and take aligned action.

-So, are you ready?
-Lets unpack and unpick the relationship between visualisation and how your brain works, and learn how to do it.
+Are you read to unpack and unpick the relationship between visualisation and how your brain works?
+And learn how to do it?

 Unpacking visualisation - what is it?